-Section 1.1 You are enrolled in HAP Senior Plus Option 1, which is a Medicare PPO
+Section 1.1 You are enrolled in HAP Senior Plus, which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, HAP Senior Plus Option 1.
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, HAP Senior Plus.
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

-HAP Senior Plus Option 1 is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
-Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.
+HAP Senior Plus is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.

 Coverage under this Plan qualifies as Qualifying Health Coverage (QHC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
-Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/affordable-care-act/individuals-and-families for more information.
+Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/Affordable-Care-Act/Individuals-and-Families for more information.